 You gave a promise to me, yeah

-An’ you broke it, an‘ you broke it, oh no
+An’ you broke it, an‘ you broke it, oh no - These eyes are cryin'

 These eyes have seen a lot of loves

-another one like I had with you
+But they’re never gonna see another one like I had with you

 Symbolism: